maxfarrens/continuous-rater-book/_sources/Setting_up_firebase/Uploading_stimuli_page1.md

 ![image](../Images/stimuli_table.png)<p>&nbsp;</p>

-For information on how to best serve audio/video stimuli, see the section on [serving stimuli]().
+For information on how to best serve audio/video stimuli, see the section on Setting up stimuli.